Rail transportation in the Philippines: Cebu

 The Philippine Railway Company, along with operating the Panay line, operated a line in Cebu from 1911 to 1942, when operations ceased because of the Japanese occupation of the Philippines during World War II.
 The line ran from Danao south through Cebu City to Argao.
 The line was built by the related Philippine Railways Construction Company.

 Services

 Commuter rail

-The Philippines currently has three operational commuter lines: the PNR Metro Commuter Line, located in Metro Manila, the PNR Inter-Provincial Commuter between Laguna and Quezon, and the PNR Bicol Commuter Line, located in the Bicol Region.
+The Philippines currently has two operational commuter lines: the PNR Inter-Provincial Commuter between Laguna and Quezon and the PNR Bicol Commuter Line, located in the Bicol Region.
 All of these lines are operated by Philippine National Railways.

 PNR Metro Commuter Line

 The PNR Metro Commuter line stretches from Tondo, Manila to the southern and northern edge of Metro Manila.
 It links the cities of Manila, Caloocan, Malabon, Makati, Taguig, Parañaque and Muntinlupa and the province of Laguna.
 Currently, there are 31 railway stations, with more stations planned to be reopened in the future.
 The current line is colored orange on most maps.

-The line will be superseded by the North–South Commuter Railway upon its completion.
+The line ceased operations in March 2024 to make way for the North-South Commuter Railway upon its completion.